ARTSTM/U5_WS/folder1/file_online.md

 <br>

 **Important notice.
-Both boards: NUCLEO-U575ZI-Q and STM32L562E-DK will be provided to you just before the session.**
+NUCLEO-U575ZI-Q board will be provided to you just before the session.**

 To navigate within this manual, please use navigation buttons:
 <br>